First time buyer

 Overtime

-If you’re self employed then lenders will typically be looking for
+If you’re self-employed then lenders will typically be looking for

 Your latest 2 years company accounts